Thinking of swimming with a new piercing? But wait… can you? Good thing you’ve asked, we’re happy to help!

-We recommend avoiding swimming for the first two weeks after a piercing.
+We recommend to avoid swimming for the first two weeks after a piercing.

 Piercings heal on the outside first and then on the inside.
-This means a piercing may look healed externally, when actually, it is not.
+This means a piercing may look healed, when actually, it is not.
 It is important to refer to our aftercare information to ensure the best healing process.

 For piercings to heal it is important that the area remains clean and dry.
-Swimming also surrounds the opening of the piercing with bacteria which can cause infection by entering the opening in your skin.
+Swimming may surround the opening of the piercing with bacteria.
+This may cause infection, through the opening in your skin.

-Many people assume swimming in a pool will not cause a bacterial infection due to chlorination.
-Chlorine does not kill the germs and bacteria immediately.
-Germs can survive in a chlorinated pool for days and contaminated water can enter the body causing infection.
+Many people assume swimming in a chlorine pool won’t cause bacterial infections.
+However, chlorine does not kill germs and bacteria immediately.
+Germs can survive in a chlorinated pool for days, and infect your piercing.

-Children’s ear piercings are much more sensitive and we understand the importance of your child’s swimming lessons, just make sure you use the Band-Aid trick and are following all aftercare instructions!
+Children’s ear piercings can be very sensitive in the healing period.
+We understand the importance of upkeeping your child’s swimming lessons,.
+Make sure to use the Band-Aid and aftercare recommendations after entering water.

 In summary… you should definitely get that new piercing!
 Remember to stay out of the water until your piercing has been healing for two weeks and always follow the aftercare advice.
 If you do need to swim in the first two weeks, use a Band-Aid and our spray.
 Speak to a Piercing Specialist in salon for advice, or if you have any questions.